-Professional development options will be provided by Educational Services and classroom teachers to allow for teacher choice.
-Teacher professional development programs will be required to account for how each topic applies to EL students.
-Instructional Specialists will serve as a resource for teachers with expertise in the areas of ELD, SDAIE, and the ELPAC.
-The Instructional Specialists will support the implementation of Integrated and Designated ELD and provide additional professional development on SDAIE strategies.
+Educational Services and classroom teachers will provide professional development options to allow for teacher choice.
+Teacher professional development programs must account for how each topic applies to EL students.
+Instructional Specialists will serve as a resource for teachers with expertise in ELD, SDAIE, and the ELPAC.
+The instructional specialists will support the implementation of integrated and designed ELD and provide additional professional development on SDAIE strategies.
 All teachers will receive training in the ELD components and support of the newly adopted curriculum and supplemental materials.
-EL Parents will receive training to help them develop leadership skills by providing advice to the district to enhance the achievement of ELs.
+EL Parents will receive training to help them develop leadership skills by advising the district to enhance the achievement of ELs.
 Administrators, teachers, and front office staff will receive professional development that will provide additional strategies connecting with ELs and their families.